aaronp/basketball-events/readme.md

 As there are a lot of ints about, the DateEvent uses strongly-typed wrappers for scores, elapsed time, etc.
 This hopefully gives some readability and type safety at not much cost.

-Other approaches might include phantom types, (tagged types)[http://eed3si9n.com/learning-scalaz/Tagged+type.html], or just leaving them as primitives, but for now the simplest thing which works is a basic wrapper type.
+Other approaches might include phantom types, [tagged types](http://eed3si9n.com/learning-scalaz/Tagged+type.html), or just leaving them as primitives, but for now the simplest thing which works is a basic wrapper type.

 ## Validation/Deduplication